2.7Motor Vehicle Code - Secretary of State1

 “Unless otherwise ordered, the parties must file briefs complying with MCR 7.111.”
 MCR 7.120(G)(1).
 The court must schedule oral argument if a party makes a request in accordance with MCR 7.111(C), “unless it concludes that the briefs and record adequately present the facts and legal arguments, and the court’s deliberation would not be significantly aided by oral argument.”
 MCR 7.120(G)(2).

-Before setting aside the Secretary of State’s determination, the court must either make a determination that the petitioner is eligible for full driving privileges according to the criteria set out in MCL 257.323(4)(a)6, or make a determination that the petitioner is eligible for review of a revocation or denial under MCL 257.303 or eligible for restricted driving privileges according to the criteria set out in MCL 257.323(4)(b).
-“Except as otherwise provided in [MCL 257.323], in reviewing [the Secretary of State’s] determination, . . . the court shall confine its consideration to a review of the record prepared under [MCL 257.322 or MCL 257.625f] or the driving record created under [MCL 257.204a] for a statutory legal issue[.]”
+Before setting aside the SOS’s determination, the court must either make a determination that the petitioner is eligible for full driving privileges according to the criteria set out in MCL 257.323(4)(a)6, or make a determination that the petitioner is eligible for review of a revocation or denial under MCL 257.303 or eligible for restricted driving privileges according to the criteria set out in MCL 257.323(4)(b).
+“Except as otherwise provided in [MCL 257.323], in reviewing [the SOS’s] determination, . . . the court shall confine its consideration to a review of the record prepared under [MCL 257.322 or MCL 257.625f] or the driving record created under [MCL 257.204a] for a statutory legal issue[.]”
 MCL 257.323(4); see also MCR 7.120(G)(3).
 “Judicial review of an administrative licensing sanction under [MCL 257.303] must be governed by the law in effect at the time the offense was committed or attempted.”
 MCL 257.320e(6).

 If the court determines that the petitioner is eligible for restricted driving privileges under MCL 257.323(4)(b), the court must issue an order that contains certain information set out in MCL 257.323(5)(a)-(e), including “[a] requirement that each motor vehicle operated by the petitioner be equipped [(at the petitioner’s expense)] with a properly installed and functioning ignition interlock device for a period of not less than 1 year before the petitioner will be eligible to return to the secretary of state for a hearing.”
 MCL 257.323(5)(b).
 The court must also notify the secretary of state of its determination that a petitioner is eligible for restricted driving privileges through the issuance of an order under MCL 257.323(5).
 MCL 257.323(8).
 Additionally, if the petitioner intends to operate a vehicle owned by his or her employer, the court must notify the employer of the petitioner’s obligation under MCL 257.323(5)(b) to operate a vehicle only if it is equipped with an ignition interlock device.
 MCL 257.323(6).7 The court does not “retain jurisdiction over a license issued under [MCL 257.323].”
 MCL 257.323(8).